mLenehan1/ECE-FinalYearProject/ProjectReport/ExperimentalEquipmentAndProcedures/clienttrackingprocedure.md

 ### Testing Steps:

-The following test procedure must be followed in order to retrieve data for the ranging accuracy of the bluetooth beacons.
+The following test procedure must be followed in order to retrieve data for the ranging accuracy of the Bluetooth beacons.

 \begin{enumerate}
- \item Using ssh, connect to the bluetooth beacon device.
+ \item Using ssh, connect to the Bluetooth beacon device.
  \begin{itemize}
   \item \$ ssh pi@<Beacon Device IP>
  \end{itemize}